-Boiler Efficiency: How Efficient are Modern Condensing Boilers?
+Boiler Efficiency: How Efficient are Modern Gas Boilers?

-Everything you need to know about boiler efficiency
+Everything you need to know about gas boiler efficiency

 Today we are looking at the factors which make an efficient boiler.
 Overall, modern boilers are far more efficient than even 10 years ago.